 A topographic survey, geotechnical subsurface review, archaeological Preliminary Field Reconnaissance and an environmental assessment of Connor Park have been conducted and no significant concerns have been identified.
-The result of this work has been synthesised through a comprehensive pre-design effort which has culminated in the production of Pre-Design Report to inform the siting, scope, and function of the Project within Connor Park.
-This report is attached.
+The result of this work has been synthesised through a comprehensive pre-design effort which has culminated in the production of Pre-Design Report to inform the siting, scope, and function of the Hall within Connor Park.

 The Pre-Design Report assessed several potential locations within Connor Park and recommended 'Option D'.
 This option will potentially have impacts on the existing bicycle skills area and the existing playground.
 An existing washroom structure is also located near the proposed building site.
 This facility has an existing septic field which may be able to be incorporated into servicing the new community hall.
 Utility services available at the site include water, natural gas, and electricity.
-The existing parking area is a gravel surfaced area with minimal delineation of parking spots.
+The existing parking area at the hall is a gravel surfaced area with minimal delineation of parking spots.

-This Project is funded partially through an ICIP Grant which has requirements around fair procurement, Project components and timelines.
-This information will be provided to the Contractor.
+The Project is funded partially through an ICIP Grant which has requirements around fair procurement, Project scope and timelines.
+These will be provided to the successful Proponent.